 On the whole, Shopify’s range of apps is wide enough to give your website all the functionality it requires.
 What also helps matters is that Shopify’s apps are easier to install than Magento’s.
 Both are reason enough to overlook the sheer numerical advantage that the Magento’s Marketplace has over the Shopify App Store.

 A payment gateway lets you collect payments from customers when they buy something from your website.
 Since your customer is parting with vital information during the payment process, it’s important to choose a secure and proven payment gateway.
 It also helps to have different payment gateway options for your customer’s convenience.

 In this aspect, Shopify has you well-covered.
 It offers support for over 100 payment gateways (including PayPal and Amazon Pay).
 However, you’ll be charged a per-transaction fee of 0.5% to 2% for using them.
 But Shopify also lets you avoid this transaction fee if you use its own payment gateway, Shopify Payments.
 It’s a secure payment processor that lets you manage payments easily from the dashboard.

 Magento doesn’t offer as many payment gateway options as Shopify.
 But you can add the ones you want through third-party extensions.
 As with everything in Magento, setting up a payment gateway requires you to jump through a few additional hoops.
 One reason to consider Magento here is that it offers payment gateways with support for different nationalities and languages.
-Barring that, Shopify is a better option as you can easily hire Shopify experts at a low cost to set up a payment gateway of your choice.
+Barring that, Shopify is a better option as you can easily hire a Shopify developer at a low cost to setup a payment gateway of your choice.